 “At Belrose we believe staying active and having the opportunity to socialise and connect with others contributes significantly to an overall sense of wellbeing,” said Ms Bear.

-Belrose Country Club offers two distinct living options to cater to a range of needs, with 27 care apartments and 200 independent living units.
-Each strata-titled independent living unit is spacious and elegant with a choice of one, two or three bedrooms while the village’s care apartments, located within the Country Club, offer added peace of mind through daily care services.
+Belrose Country Club offers two distinct living options to cater to a range of needs, with 27 serviced apartments and 200 independent living units.
+Each strata-titled independent living unit is spacious and elegant with a choice of one, two or three bedrooms while the village’s serviced apartments, located within the Country Club, offer added peace of mind through daily care services.

 Interested in living, walking and have a great retirement at Belrose Country Club?